logan169/logan169.github.io/_posts/2025-03-04-houdini-large-language-model-agent.md

 <br>

 ## LangGraph Agent
-Since covering LangChain and LangGraph for agent creation is beyond the scope of this blog, I won’t dive into the technical details of the agent’s code implementation that topic deserves a dedicated post on its own.
+Since covering LangChain and LangGraph components for agent creation is beyond the scope of this blog, I won’t dive into the specific technical details of the agent’s code implementation that topic deserves a dedicated post on its own.

 However, at a high level, the agent logic pseudo code key steps:

 - Runs outside the PDG context using the previously created virtual environment.
 - Calls Ollama with the current wedge LLM model name, stored in the PDG LLM_model attribute.
 - Executes the generated code in a headless Houdini session:
-  - If the 25 iteration threshold is reached without finding a solution, abort the process.
-This protect us from infinite loops in which the LLM models might get trapped if it isn't able to generate working python code as requested in our prompt.
+  - If execution succeeds, the final code is returned and stored as a new code_generated PDG attribute for the current work item.
   - If execution fails, the agent re-queries the LLM, providing:
       - The initial prompt
       - The previously generated code
       - The exception raised during execution.
 This allows the model to refine and update the code accordingly.
-  - If execution succeeds, the final code is returned and stored as a new code_generated PDG attribute for the current work item.
+  - If the 25 iteration threshold is reached without finding a solution, abort the process.
+This protect us from infinite loops in which the LLM models might get trapped when being unable to generate runnable python code output.

-This approach enables a dynamic and iterative refinement process, improving the quality of generated code while leveraging Houdini’s procedural capabilities.

-Here is an example of the updated prompt after the model meets an execution error
+This approach enables a dynamic and iterative refinement process, for instance here is an example of the updated prompt after the model meets an execution error
 ```
 Based on this user initial request: